jjfumero/fastr-gpu/README.md

 ## Who do I talk to?

 This project is a research prototype implemented at The University of Edinburgh.
 The project was partially funded by Oracle Labs.

 ## Main Developer

-    Juan Fumero < juan.fumero @ ed.ac.uk >
+    Juan Fumero < juan.fumero @ manchester.ac.uk >

 ## Advisors